ibexa/documentation-user/docs/creating_content_advanced.md

 ### Viewing form results

-Once you publish a page with a Form and users start filling it in, you can preview the results by activating **Form Manager** in the Content mode tab.
+Once you publish a page with a Form and users start filling it in.
+You can preview the results by activating **Form Manager** in the **Content mode** tab.

 ![Top bar with Form builder](img/form_builder_in_menu.png "Top bar with Form builder")